davidwightman/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 #### Priority Queue
 A data structure where each element has a priority.
 Elements with higher priorities are served before elements with lower priorities.

+### Hash Tables

+- hash tables are used to store key-value pairs
+- they are like arrays, but the keys are not ordered
+- unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values, and removing values

+#### Implementation

+- we will use an array
+- in order to look up values by key, we need a way to convert keys into valid array indices
+- a function that performs this task is called a hash function

+#### What makes a good hash function?

+- Fast (i.e. constant time)
+- Doesn't cluster outputs at specific indices, but distributes uniformly
+- Deterministic (same input yields same output)

+#### How to handle collisions

+1. seperate chaining
+    - at each index in our array we store values using a more sophisticated data structure (like an array or a linked list)
+2. linear probing
+    - when we find a collision we search through the array to find the next empty slot